tendermint/tendermint/docs/rfc/rfc-004-e2e-framework.rst

 tests to exercise a feature, we should identify this early and begin the integration process as early as possible.

-To facilitate this, we should addopt a practice whereby we exercise specific features that are currently under development more rigorously in the e2e suite, and then as development stabilizes we can reduce the number or weight of these features in the suite.
+To facilitate this, we should adopt a practice whereby we exercise specific features that are currently under development more rigorously in the e2e suite, and then as development stabilizes we can reduce the number or weight of these features in the suite.

-There are essentially two end to end tests: the suite of (as of 0.35) 64 different test networks, and the hand crafted `ci.toml` test case.
-The generated test cases help provide
+As of 0.35 there are essentially two end to end tests: the suite of 64 generated test networks, and the hand crafted `ci.toml` test case.
+The generated test cases help provide systemtic coverage, while the `ci` run provides coverage for a large number of features.

 Reduce Cycle Time
 ~~~~~~~~~~~~~~~~~